playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 Previously, we learned how to create components for our file application.
 These components included a way to create a component tree, add inputs to each component to pass data, and add an output of data back to a parent component.

 Where we last left off, we manually input a list of files, which included file names and dates inside of a `button`.
-Let's take a look at our file component to start:
+Let's take a look back at our existing file component to start:

 <!-- tabs:start -->